mailgun/godebug/README.md

 ### Getting started:

-If the code you want to debug is in package main, using godebug is very straightforward.
+If you can run your program with `go run`, you can debug it with `godebug run`.

-First, insert this breakpoint anywhere in a (main) source file you want to debug:
+First, insert this breakpoint anywhere in a source file you want to debug:

     godebug.SetTrace()